aarash709/airbnb-clone-compose/README.md

 # airbnb-clone-compose
-A clone of Airbnb`s UI in Compose and Kotlin
+A clone of Airbnb`s UI in Compose.